pybel/pybel/docs/source/overview.rst

 In-Memory Data Model
 ~~~~~~~~~~~~~~~~~~~~
 Molecular biology is a directed graph; not a table.
 BEL expresses how biological entities interact within many
 different contexts, with descriptive annotations.
-PyBEL represents data with MultiDiGraph NetworkX to store these interactions as a graph, with
+PyBEL represents data as a logical MultiDiGraph using the NetworkX
-dictionaries of annotations for its nodes and edges.

-Instead of supporting RDF serialization, PyBEL serializes to formats that more resemble a mathematical graph.
-The
-internal data structure in PyBEL is the NetworkX MultiDiGraph.
-This data structure allows for both nodes
+package.
+Each node and edge has an associated data dictionary for storing relevant/contextual information.

-and edges to have dictionaries of annotations.
-This allows for much easier programmatic access to answer more
+This allows for much easier programmatic access to answer more complicated questions, which can be written with python
-complicated questions, which can be written with python code.
-Because the data structure is the same in Neo4J, the
-data can be directly exported with :code:`pybel.to_neo4j`.
-Neo4J supports the Cypher querying language so that the
+code.
+Because the data structure is the same in Neo4J, the data can be directly exported with :code:`pybel.to_neo4j`.
-same queries can be written in an elegant and simple way.
+Neo4J supports the Cypher querying language so that the same queries can be written in an elegant and simple way.

 Why Not RDF?
 ~~~~~~~~~~~~